rodalbuyeh/dsc102-sp23/index.md

 {: .challenge }
-One last extra credit opportunity: 90%+ CAPE response rate for class yields 0.5% collective boost to final score.
+One more extra credit opportunity: 90%+ CAPE response rate for class yields 0.5% collective boost to final score.

 Click the 📺 icons below to view lecture recording.